Nazism in the Americas

 Nazism in the Americas has existed since the 1930s and continues to exist today.
-The membership of the earliest groups reflected the sympathies of some German-Americans and German Latin-Americans toward Nazi Germany, embracing the spirit of Nazism in Europe and establishing it within the Americas.
-Throughout the inter-war period and the outbreak of World War II, American Nazi parties engaged in activities such as sporting Nazi propaganda, storming newspapers, spreading Nazi-sympathetic materials and infiltrating other non-political organizations.
+The membership of the earliest groups reflected the sympathies some German Americans and German Latin Americans had for Nazi Germany.
+They embraced the spirit of Nazism in Europe and they sought to establish it within the Americas.
+Throughout the interwar period and the outbreak of World War II, American Nazi parties engaged in activities such as sporting Nazi propaganda, storming newspapers, spreading Nazi-sympathetic materials, and infiltrating other non-political organizations.

-The reaction to these parties varied, ranging from widespread support to outright resistance, including the formation of the first anti-Nazi Jewish resistance organizations in the United States, such as the Non-Sectarian Anti-Nazi League to Champion Human Rights.
+The reaction to these parties varied, ranging from widespread support to outright resistance.
+The first anti-Nazi Jewish resistance organizations in the United States, such as the Non-Sectarian Anti-Nazi League to Champion Human Rights, were formed in response to the growth these movements.

 United States

 Inter-war period

 Adolf Hitler became chancellor of Germany on January 30, 1933.
-German-Americans for years attempted to create pro-Nazi movements in the U.S., often bearing swastikas and wearing uniforms.
-These groups had little to do with Nazi Germany and lacked support from the wider German-American community.
+In the years that followed, prior to the outbreak of World War II, some German-Americans attempted to create pro-Nazi movements in the U.S., often bearing swastikas and wearing uniforms.
+These groups had little to do with Nazi Germany.
+They lacked support from the wider German-American community.
 In May 1933, Heinz Spanknöbel received authority from Rudolf Hess, the deputy führer of Germany, to form an official American branch of the Nazi Party.
 The branch was known as the Friends of New Germany in the U.S. The Nazi Party referred to it as the National Socialist German Workers' Party of the U.S.A.
 Though the party had a strong presence in Chicago, it remained based in New York City, having received support from the German consul in the city.
 Spanknöbel's organization was openly pro-Nazi.
 Members stormed the German-language newspaper New Yorker Staats-Zeitung and demanded that the paper publish articles sympathetic to Nazis.
 Spanknöbel's leadership was short-lived, as he was deported in October 1933 following revelations that he had not registered as a foreign agent.
-Some American corporations had trade relations that continued even after declarations of war.
+Some American corporations had branches in neutral countries that traded with Germany after the U.S. declared war in late 1941.